LamaBleu/moRFeus_listener/README.md

 Launch :
 ==========

-- Manual launch from terminal:
+-Manual launch from terminal:

  basic for local use from shell, no network

     cd ~/moRFeus_listener
     sudo ./morf_cli.sh

-- network daemon :
+-network daemon :

     cd ~/moRFeus_listener
     sudo ./morf_tcp.sh &

-and access to the CLI : telnet morfeus_ip morfeus_port (127.0.0.1 if moRFeus connected to local computer)
+and access to the CLI : telnet morfeus_ip 7778 (ip=127.0.0.1 if moRFeus connected to local computer)

 - kill server